whg-training/whg-training-resources/docs/bioinformatics/exploring_gene_annotations_in_bash/investigating.md

 ```

 If you look at this you'll see the gene has one annotated coding sequence, and it lives entirely inside the
 second exon.
 Its length is 1032 base pairs.
-So **only about $\tfrac{1}{10}$th of the gene codes for protein.
+So **only about $\tfrac{1}{10}$th of the gene codes for protein**.

 :::tip Note
 If we've got this right then the nucleotide length of the coding sequence should be a multiple of something - what?
 Is 1032 an appropriate multiple?
 :::

-:::tip Challenge question Now repeat the above process for another gene and see if things look similar.
-For
+:::tip Challenge question

-example, try the genes that encode [alpha globin](https://en.wikipedia.org/wiki/Hemoglobin_subunit_alpha),
+Now repeat the above process for another gene and see if things look similar.
+For example, try the genes that encode
-named `HBA1` and `HBA2`.
+[alpha globin](https://en.wikipedia.org/wiki/Hemoglobin_subunit_alpha), named `HBA1` and `HBA2`.

 :::